Find out what Project FeederWatch is, its history, and more

 In addition to Project FeederWatch, Herman has given talks on wildlife photography to school children and other organizations and exhibits some of his photographs on local bird forums.

+All photos in this feature were taken by Herman Paulk.
 Read more about Herman ’s report on the California fires of 2003 that swept through the San Bernardino area near his home.

 Janet Allen has been a FeederWatch participant for four years.
 She learned about the project while exploring National Wildlife Federation’s Backyard Wildlife Habitat program.
 Her yard in Syracuse, New York, was certified as a Backyard Wildlife Habitat in December 2000.
 She said that her interest in birds grew as her yard became more wildlife-friendly.